 You’ve decided you’re a writer, and you’re going to send your work out to publishers, hoping for the glories of publication and likely ill-prepared for the realities of rejection.
-You, sir or madam, have taken your first step on the path of rejectomancy.
+You have taken your first step on the path of rejectomancy.

 Like anything else, rejectomancy is a skill that must be practiced, and the only way to practice it is to receive the literary equivalent of a kick in the junk, over and over and over again.
 You see, rejectomancy is not a measure of your talent or even your success—though, those things often come with the higher levels of rejectomancy—it is a measure of your endurance and perseverance against a relentless assault on your pride, self-worth, and even your very identity.
 The rejectomancer has developed a toughened skin that can turn aside the sting of rejection letters and the mental fortitude to endure the sometimes years-long wait for a response to a submission.
-The rejectomancer learns from rejection, grows stronger from it, but he does not let it deter him.
+The rejectomancer learns from rejection and grows stronger from it.

 How do you become a rejectomancer?
 You submit work and get rejected.
 Each rejection earns you vital experience that propels you down the path of rejectomancy, allowing you to stand up to more and more abuse, until, finally, only the most brutal of critics wielding the most lethal of rejections can touch you.

 Since I’m a giant nerd who has worked in the tabletop gaming industry for the better part of his professional career, I’ll be quantifying rejectomancy using the framework of an RPG character class.
 Yes, I know, that’s a little weird, but I have a feeling it’ll make sense to many of the folks who read my blog.
 If you have no idea what the hell I’m talking about, think Dungeons & Dragons, and then try to follow along.

 And a quick disclaimer: